Final Community Hike of the Year – Crowders Mountain

 Uncle Sonny Initiative 501c3 is an organization offering community service and family oriented events in North and South Carolina.
 Our goal is to provide events and services to families with children ages 7 to 17 that focus on the wellbeing of the children, introduce them to new activities and emphasize their importance in the community.
 We encourage them to challenge themselves academically, be active in their communities and Transfer the Pain into Power in all that they do.
 We educate them on our core value of “Unity, Community, You and Me” so that they know the value they bring to their families and communities.

-Uncle Sonny Initiative
+Hosted by the Uncle Sonny Initiative

 Leading up to the day, the Uncle Sonny Initiative in Charlotte hosted a Mental Awareness Family Fun Day and 5k Walk in partnership with Mental Health America of Central Carolinas.
 The nonprofit focuses on events and community service for people ages 7 to 17.